ANZCOR Guidelines

 Staying safe

 Staying safe is a priority.
 Be aware of the potential danger and ensure safety of first aiders, others and the behaviourally disturbed person.
-If you are unsure or feel threatened in any way, remove yourself and others from the situation, seek a safe space and send for appropriate support and assistance.
+If you are unsure or feel threatened in any way, remove yourself and others from the situation, seek a safe space and send for appropriate support and assistance by calling the emergency services number (000 in Australia; 111 in New Zealand).
+The following is from Consensus Statement of the American Association for Emergency Psychiatry Project BETA De-escalation Workgroup [all Good Practice Statements].4

 • Avoid being alone with the person and when possible keep at least two arm lengths away.